WICG/webpackage/draft-yasskin-webpackage-use-cases.md

 The browser can load a package as it downloads.

 This conflicts with ZIP, since ZIP's index is at the end.

+### Signing without origin trust {#non-origin-signatures}

+It's possible to sign a resource with a key that has some effect on trust other than asserting that the origin's owner vouches for it.
+These keys could be expressed as raw public keys or as certificates with other key usages.

 ### Additional signatures {#additional-signatures}